-FY 2012 FY 2012 FY 2013 FY 2013 FY 2014 FY 2014 FY 2015 FY 2015 FY 2016 Target Actual Target Actual Target Actual Target Actual Target 95% 96.4% 96% 96.5% 7 93% 96.5% 93% Expected 01/2016 93%
+FY 2013 FY 2013 FY 2014 FY 2014 FY 2015 FY 2015 FY 2016 FY 2016 FY 2017 Target Actual Target Actual Target Actual Target Actual Target 96% 96.5% 93% 96.5% 93% TBR 12/2016 93% TBR 12/2017

-- (1) Measure 3 is the percent of clients served by the capacity portion of the PRNS portfolio8 who report no past month arrests.
+- (1) Measure 3 is the percent of clients served by the capacity portion of the PRNS portfolio who report no past month arrests.
 The programs are designed to help clients receive a comprehensive array of services which promote improved quality of life.
 This measure reflects success in increasing productivity and remaining free from criminal involvement.
 This measure relates directly to and supports the national drug control strategy.
-The results are monitored routinely throughout the period of performance. - (2) The targets for both FY 2013 and FY 2014 were exceeded with data for both performance periods indicating that 96.5 percent of adults receiving services had no involvement with the criminal justice system. - (3) The targets for FY 2014, FY 2015, and FY 2016 are 93 percent, which is a slight decrease from the FY 2013 target.
+The results are monitored routinely throughout the period of performance. - (2) The targets for both FY 2013 and FY 2014 were exceeded with data indicating that 96.5 of adults receiving services had no involvement with the criminal justice system.
+CSAT anticipates that data for FY 2015 and FY 2016 will be available in December 2016 and 2017 respectively, for reporting actual results. - (3) The targets for FY 2014, FY 2015, FY 2016, and FY 2017 are 93 percent, which is a slight decrease from the FY 2013 target.
 The target reduction reflects previous performance and anticipated funding levels.
-As this decision unit incorporates several different program activities, and because the mix of programs and grantees varies from year to year, adjustments are made accordingly and designed to promote performance improvement over time. - (4) CSAT anticipates that data for FY 2015 will be available in January 2016 for reporting actual results.
+As this decision unit incorporates several different program activities, and because the mix of programs and grantees varies from year to year, adjustments are made accordingly and designed to promote performance improvement over time. - (4) CSAT is able to ensure the accuracy and completeness of this measure as all data are submitted via the Services Accountability Improvement System (SAIS), a web-based data entry and reporting system.
+The system has automated built-in checks designed to assure data quality.
+The SAIS online data entry system uses pre-programmed validation checks to make sure that data skip patterns on the paper collection tool are followed.
+These validation checks ensure that data reported through the online reports are reliable, clean, and free from errors.
+These processes reduce burden for data processing tasks associated with analytic datasets since the data being entered have already followed pre-defined validation checks.